-Do not use the tilt support bar when trailering the boat.
+Do not use the tilt support lever or knob

+when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.